avaframe/AvaFrame/docs/moduleAna5Utils.rst

 comparable to the intensity given in the range-time diagram from radar measurements.

 ..
 Note::
-  The data processing for the **tt-diagram** and the **range-time diagram** can be produced *during run time* of :py:mod:`com1DFA`, or as a postprocessing step.
-However, the second option requires saving all the required time steps of the flow parameter fields, which is much more computationally expensive compared to the first option.
+  The data processing for the **tt-diagram** and the **range-time diagram** can be done *during run time* of :py:mod:`com1DFA`, or as a postprocessing step.
+However, the second option requires saving all the required time steps of the flow variable fields, which is much more computationally expensive compared to the first option.

 To run